Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/keywords.md

   - keywords
 ---

-# Glossary of Keywords & Conventions
+# Glossary of keywords & conventions

 This page is responsible for some of the most common development and blockchain terms and the conventions to follow onchain or with interactions.